alexaguerria19/aguerria_alex_final_project/README.md

 # Fall2023_final_project

-Tetris Game with Colors
+Tetris Game with new blocks

 ## Description

 Tetris Game with a little bit of a twist.
-The same rules as before but now you can clear areas by matching all the same colors to the areas around it.
+The same rules as before but now theres more pieces to use while completing a row
 ## Getting Started

 ### Dependencies